 You can reformat line indents based on the specified settings.

-You can exclude a group of files or part of code from reformatting.
+You can exclude a group of files and directories from reformatting , code arrangement, and import optimization.

 Exclude code fragments from reformatting in the editor